 If you don’t want to share a dorm there are also private rooms available.
 I loved this hostel because they organise lots of events each day as well as free tours around the city.
 You can check the latest rates and availability here.

 Mid Range Options in Jerusalem

 It is worth keeping in mind that Israel is generally quite an expensive travel destination.
-What would be considered “mid range” elsewhere still comes with quite a high price tag in Jerusalem.
-At minimum, you can expect to pay around $80 per night for accommodation, if you can find a good deal.
+What would be considered “mid-range” elsewhere still comes with quite a high price tag in Jerusalem.
+At a minimum, you can expect to pay around $80 per night for accommodation, if you can find a good deal.

 The centrally located Agripas boutique hotel is a stylish hotel located by the Mahane Yehuda market, within just a few minutes walk to the old town.
 The hotel is decorated with plush modern furnishings and serves excellent breakfasts and snacks on the scenic terrace.

 The Zion Hotel is another high-rated option that is situated close to the city gates.